-All new Evergreen undergraduates will have the opportunity to review the common read, to discuss it in seminar groups during orientation week with other students and faculty, and to hear an address at our Keynote Session which will provide perspective on concepts from the materials.
+All new Evergreen undergraduates will have the opportunity to review the common read and to discuss it in seminar groups during orientation with other students and faculty.
 (The assignment is short enough to read and listen to more than once—all the more reason to make notes as you do!)

 How You Get Your Materials

-The Common Read for fall 2018 includes two different materials—an article and a podcast.
-Students who have signed up for orientation should have received an email with links to our two Common Read materials and the same information is provided below.
+The Common Read for 2019-2020 includes two chapters from bell hooks' 2010 book Teaching Critical Thinking: Practical Wisdom.
+Students who have signed up for orientation should have received an email with links to the Common Read materials and the same information is provided below.

-Our materials for this year are (a) "Turning Strangers into Political Friends" by Danielle Allen, and (b) a podcast from the Freakonomics series by Stephen Dubner entitled "Trust Me."
+Our materials for this year are two chapters entitled "Critical Thinking" and "Engaged Pedagogy."
 The themes from these will be discussed at the keynote session and in small student-faculty workshops as central topics of orientation.
 At these workshops, you will also reflect in writing on your education so far, and share your plans, hopes, and dreams for Evergreen (and beyond).

 These materials will act as an introduction to your liberal arts education.
 An Evergreen education holds to the ideal of interdisciplinarity—that society operates by interconnections of topics, and so should your education.
 They will also form a central part of our student-faculty discussions.